Cancer Counseling Hotline

 At Parkway Cancer Centre, we place our patients at the heart of all that we do.

-As part of our heightened surveillance and to reduce risk of infection, we have updated our visitor policy:
+As part of our heightened surveillance and to reduce risk of COVID-19 infection, safety measurements are implemented in our clinics:

 You may visit the following hospital websites for more information: